The Culling (video game): Sequel and reboot

-In mid-June 2018, Xaviant announced it was preparing to release a sequel, The Culling 2, which they had been working on since stopping development of the first game.
-At this point in time, Fortnite Battle Royale had been released and surpassed the popularity of PlayerUnknown's Battlegrounds, and Xaviant's decision to release The Culling 2 in the oversaturated market was questioned.
+In mid-June 2018, Xaviant announced it was preparing to release a sequel, The Culling 2, which it had been working on since stopping development of the first game.
+At that point in time, Fortnite Battle Royale had been released and surpassed the popularity of PlayerUnknown's Battlegrounds, and Xaviant's decision to release The Culling 2 in the oversaturated market was questioned.
 Xaviant's director of operations Josh Van Veld believed that the timing was right, as it had been about two years since The Culling's initial release, making it a fresh title, and that The Culling 2 would be released without an early access period.
 The announcement came around the same time that leaked images from The Culling 2 had been discovered, with fans of the first game criticizing the look and feel for being too close to PlayerUnknown's Battlegrounds.
 Van Veld said the choice to make the game more similar to Battlegrounds was to reflect the trend that the battle royale genre had seen over the last two years.
 Within The Culling 2, match sizes were increased to 50 players.

 The Culling 2 was released on July 10, 2018 for Windows, PlayStation 4, and Xbox One.
 The game was criticized by players for appearing to be an unfinished title, its release timed to hit the middle of the popularity of battle royale games.
 Additionally, the release occurred on the same day as the start of a new season within Fortnite: Battle Royale.
 Steam peak player counts for the game on its first day were around 250 players and within 40 hours the game dropped to a single player.